enqueuer-land/enqueuer/README.md

     parallel: true

 **import**
-Allows requisition files to be reused.
+Allows requisition to be dynamically defined, be it by loading an external file or creating dynamically by other requisitions.
 Want to reuse the same requisition multiple times?
 This is you you need.
 Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/import.yml) and [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/reuse.yml) to behold this feature.

     import: path/to/another/requisition/file